Kristupasc/WordleDiscord/README.md

 # WordleDiscord
-A discord bot that utilizes the new slash-commands and repl.it database that lets you play wordle every day!
+A Wordle discord bot that utilizes the new slash-commands and pickledb as a database.

-### <---WARNING: This bot is no longer maintained and might have major issues.
-Use at your own risk!--->

 **Command list:**